-design et al are delighted to announce that Hampton Conservatories have been shortlisted for Architectural Glasshouse over £150,000 Award within The International Design and Architecture Awards 2017.
+design et al are delighted to announce that Hampton Conservatories have won the Architectural Glasshouse Award within The International Design and Architecture Awards 2017.

 Hampton conservatories present a high-end Accoya Timber Orangery with triple roof lanterns designed to make use of an underused terrace area.
 The interior of this space includes a kitchen and dining/living space area with bi-folding doors leading to the outdoor pool.